-Can Saffron Help Treat Alzheimer’s Disease?by Amylee Amos MS, RDN, IFMCPNutrition
+Can Saffron Help Treat Alzheimer’s Disease?by Amylee Amos PhD, RDN, IFMCPNutrition

 When most people think of saffron, they think of rice.
 This colorful and curious wonder herb is often used to flavor Spanish paellas and Persian jeweled rice.
 I love both of these dishes, but have always been surprised by the exceedingly high price point of saffron.
 Is it worth the hefty price tag?
 It turns out that, yes, it’s absolutely worth the investment, especially if you have Alzheimer's disease.

 What is Saffron?

 Saffron is a crimson colored spice derived from the flower, Crocus sativus.
 It is often sold in short, dry threads.
 Saffron is widely cultivated in Iran, as well as India and parts of Greece (1).
 It is one of the most expensive spices by weight, though price varies by grade and age of the spice.
 The use of saffron goes back millennia.
 Traditionally it has been used as a dyeing agent for foods and textiles, imparting a yellow hue, as well as in perfumes for added fragrance, and most notably, for medicinal purposes.

 The ancient medicinal uses of saffron are numerous.
 Saffron has been studied both in treatment and prevention of a variety of diseases and disorders.
 Saffron is rich in antioxidants such as zeaxanthin, lycopene, crocin, and other carotenoids that fight free radical damage and oxidative stress in the body.
 It has antispasmodic properties, meaning that it has been shown to reduce muscle spasms.
 It has anticancer and cardioprotective properties, making it a useful addition to disease prevention nutrition plans (2).
 Saffron has also been studied for its benefit in a variety of gastrointestinal disorders including stomach ache as well as for insomnia (3).